neosucksatcode/quill/README.md

 }
 ```

-By default a constant named `HEIGHT_TO_WIDTH_PIXEL_DIMENSION_RATIO` is set to equal `1.8f` and should be changed before compiling to reflect what your terminals ratio between character height and width are.
+By default a constant named `HEIGHT_TO_WIDTH_PIXEL_DIMENSION_RATIO` is set to equal `1.8f` and should be changed before compiling to reflect what your terminal's ratio between character height and width is.
 This will later be replaced by a function for initializing Quill: `init_Quill()`.

 ### *STD*